 Ulcers, specifically peptic ulcers are a type of open sore that occurs in the interior of the stomach.
 These can also develop in the upper portion of the small intestine or the esophagus.
 Most commonly, they cause pain in the upper abdomen.
 They can be caused by a range of factors including bacterial infections, medications, stress, and diet.
 Esophageal ulcers tend to be brought on as a result of acid reflux, which occurs when stomach acids enter back into the esophagus.
 These ulcers are common, but getting help from a Brooklyn ulcer doctor is important for preventing worsening symptoms.

 One of the causes of ulcers is the growth of H. pylori, a type of bacteria that thrives in the stomach and intestine.
 It is believed that about half of all people around the world have H. pylori present with industrial nations having between 20 and 30 percent infection rates.
 However, many people have no sign of the bacteria or symptoms of it.
 However, it can cause ulcers and inflammation.
-As a result, individuals should seek out a Brooklyn gastroenterologist for help with any ulcer.
+As a result, individuals should seek out a Brooklyn gastroenterologist in Cobble Hill or Ocean Parkway for help with any ulcer.